yuyang339/cs140e-21spr/projects/README.md

     some of them took days to track down.

   - Build a debugger that can run over the UART.
 Insert breakpoints to stop execution.
 Use the special ARM hardware to do data watch-points.
     Figure out how to do a backtrace and to match up instruction program counter values to the C code (not hard if you use the `.list` files).
     You'll likely have to add interrupts to the UART.
+     - GDB has a protocol that lets you debug a device over a serial connection.
+It's a lot more work than rolling your own debugger, but it gives you the full power of GDB to inspect your kernel and your user-level programs.
+     - UNIX supports a system call called `ptrace` which lets one process inspect and control another one, which is what GDB uses to set breakpoints and single-step.
+You have most of the infrastructure for this already; find a clever way to expose it to your user-level programs (ideally without compromising security), and run your debugger at the user level instead of in the kernel.

   - Do a trap-based valgrind/purify so you can detect memory corruption.
     Valgrind checks every load and store to see if you are writing outside